 The law against assisting somebody to end their life, is of course a ‘generally sound law’.
 But it is also one which has an extraordinarily harmful effect on a small number of individuals.

 As the Canadian judgement determined, that law is overly broad.

 As a matter of public policy, we need to reconsider the situation of that small number of persons who:

 - clearly consent to the termination of their life, and

 - have a grievous and irremediable medical condition, including an illness, disease or disability, that causes enduring suffering that is intolerable to the individual.

 My case is that New Zealand needs and - as is evident from recent opinion polls - wants this debate.

-My End of Life Choice Bill, if drawn from the private members’ bill ballot, will allow this much needed review to occur.
+The End of Life Choice Bill allows this much needed review of our laws to occur.

 It is the right thing to do.